How to Choose the Right 3PL Company | Cahoot

 Amazon Prime’s continual push to cut delivery times shorter means that warehouses can’t wait to fulfill orders; each customer that presses “buy” needs to have their item picked, packed, and dropped off with the carrier that same day.
 Anything less will result in a delivery delay, and delivery delays lead to negative customer reviews.

 Next-gen 3PLs like Cahoot have developed intelligent software controls to maximize the speed and accuracy of picking and packing in their warehouses.
 Cahoot software, for instance, intelligently directs warehouse personnel to maximum speed and efficiency with pick lists of products.
 The pickers then use barcode scanners to ensure that the right product is picked every single time.
-In this way, Cahoot achieves both speed and accuracy, ensuring zero-defect, fast fulfillment that customers demand.
+In this way, Cahoot achieves both speed and accuracy, ensuring the zero-defect, fast fulfillment that customers demand.

 eCommerce warehouses must be able to handle returns – those that don’t leave their customers unable to provide a critical service to the end customer.
 Marketplaces again have led the market with super-easy no-fault returns policies, so online merchants of all stripes are under heavy pressure to offer the same on their DTC sites.
 So, warehouses have to be able to receive returns, assess whether they’re damaged or not, and process them back into available stock whenever possible to minimize loss.

-What should you look for in 3PL companies?
+What Should You Look for in 3PL Companies?

 If you’re an ambitious seller looking to boost your growth, you should know that the right 3PL can be a revenue driver, and not just a cost center.
 The best 3PLs will improve your delivery experience, which makes for happy customers that buy again and again.
+They can also help you control and reduce shipping costs by leveraging partnerships with various carriers.

-Here’s the most important things to look for in your 3PL:
+Here are the most important things to look for in your 3PL:

-Nationwide warehouses
+Nationwide Warehouses

 Even if you’re small now, you can still strategically distribute your inventory to unlock affordable fast shipping.
 That is, if your 3PL has nationwide USA fulfillment centers.
+A third party logistics company can enable businesses to expand their operational reach into new sales channels and regions.

-recent McKinsey study found that a whopping 90% of US online shoppers expect free two- to three-day shipping, and Amazon metrics show that turning on the Prime badge can net 50% growth for a product.
+A McKinsey study found that a whopping 90% of US online shoppers expect free two- to three-day shipping, and Amazon metrics show that turning on the Prime badge can net 50% growth for a product.
 If you or your current 3PL only have one or two locations to ship from, though, two-day shipping to customers halfway across the country requires eye-watering expedited shipping rates.
 That’s where strategic inventory distribution comes into play.

 The best 3PLs offer true national fulfillment services by placing inventory in 4+ locations strategically across the country.
 The benefit to you is that these networks will cover 99%+ of US consumers with 2-day shipping at economy shipping rates.
 No matter where your customer wants their product shipped, you’ll have inventory nearby.
 They get their item lightning-fast, and you pay the cheapest possible rate.